AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Tamerlane.
 He is still venerated among the Nestorians as the "Interpreter."

-In Theodore\'s confession of faith he says, after stating that Adam began the first and mortal state, "But Christ the Lord began the second state.
+In Theodore's confession of faith he says, after stating that Adam began the first and mortal state, "But Christ the Lord began the second state.
 He in the future, revealed from heaven, will restore us all into communion with himself.
 For the apostle says: 'The first man was of the